Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     - *Runtime Primitives* - The Sampler and Estimator in :mod:`qiskit_ibm_runtime` --> ``from qiskit_ibm_runtime import Sampler/Estimator``
     - *Backend Primitives* - The BackendSampler and BackendEstimator in :mod:`qiskit.primitives` --> ``from qiskit import BackendSampler/BackendEstimator``

-    For guidelines on which primitives to choose for your task.
-Please continue reading.
+    For guidelines on which primitives to choose for your task, please continue reading.

 Choosing the right primitive for your task
 ===========================================

-The :class:`~qiskit.utils.QuantumInstance` was designed to be an abstraction over transpile/ run.
+The :class:`~qiskit.utils.QuantumInstance` was designed to be an abstraction over transpile/run.
-It took inspiration from :func:`qiskit.execute_function.execute`, but retained config information that could be set at the algorithm level, to save the user from defining the same parameters for every transpile/execute call.
+It took inspiration from :func:`~qiskit.execute_function.execute`, but retained config information that could be set at the algorithm level, to save the user from defining the same parameters for every transpile/execute call.

 The :mod:`qiskit.primitives` share some of these features, but unlike the :class:`~qiskit.utils.QuantumInstance`,